dret/webconcepts/concepts/media-type/application/xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/xml"
 title:         "Media Type: application/xml"
+concept-name:  Media Type
+concept-value: application/xml
 description: "The media types application/xml or text/xml, or a more specific media type, SHOULD be used for XML document entities."
 ---